RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 # Security Notes

 **Encryption starts at Hookshot.** This is the qualification that matters most.
 When a media service posts a webhook, that request is protected by TLS to the gateway, or uses plain HTTP inside the cluster; the request itself carries no end-to-end encryption.
 Hookshot receives cleartext, runs the transform on cleartext, and encrypts as it composes the room event.
-The guarantee is real but specific: message content is unreadable at rest in the homeserver database and unreadable to anyone who compromises Synapse.
+The guarantee is real but specific; message content is unreadable at rest in the homeserver database and unreadable to anyone who compromises Synapse.
 Hookshot can read it, as can anyone who intercepts the request before it reaches Hookshot.
 In-cluster producers posting over plain HTTP depend entirely on NetworkPolicy for that leg, which is why each source namespace has an explicit policy instead of a blanket allowance.

 **A webhook URL is a bearer credential.** Anyone holding `https://webhooks.white.fm/webhook/<id>` can post to that room, forever, with no additional authentication.
 These URLs belong in secret management with the same seriousness as an API key.
 A manifest comment, public repository, or screenshot is an unacceptable place for one.
 Mine reach the public internet through the Cloudflare tunnel, which makes the URL the entire access control.
 Rotation means creating a new hook and updating each producer, a good argument for keeping the number of producers per hook small.